Sdsman16/CobRA/README.markdown

   - **Insecure Data Transmission**: Identifies network interactions without SSL/HTTPS.
   - **Improper Error Handling**: Detects missing `ON ERROR` or `AT END` clauses and error blocks that might disclose information.
   - **Insecure Session Management**: Finds web-enabled COBOL code lacking secure session tokens.
-  - **Web Vulnerabilities**: Includes XSS, SQL injection, command injection, insecure cryptographic storage, and CSRF in web-enabled COBOL applications.
+  - **Web Vulnerabilities**: Includes XSS, SQL injection, command injection (with enhanced detection for user input and injection patterns), insecure cryptographic storage, and CSRF in web-enabled COBOL applications.
 - **Fix Recommendations**: Provides actionable remediation steps for each detected issue, tailored to COBOL development.
 - **Severity Filtering**: Filter findings by severity (`--severity=<high|medium|low>`) or show severity and lower (`--severity-and-lower=<high|medium|low>`).
 Filtering applies to both console output and exported results.
 - **Delta Comparison**: Compare current scan results with previous results (`--delta=<path>`) to identify net new vulnerabilities and fail the build if any are found.